orrsella/orrsella.com/_posts/2016-05-14-preparing-for-a-facebook-google-software-engineer-interview.md

 title:  Preparing for a Facebook/Google Software Engineer Interview
 ---

-**TL;DR:** [This is the theoretical stuff](https://github.com/orrsella/soft-eng-interview-prep) I think you should *know by heart* for an interview with Facebook/Google.
+**TL;DR:** [This is the theoretical stuff](https://github.com/orrsella/soft-eng-interview-prep) I think you should *know* for an interview with Facebook/Google.
 Read on for some background and tips.

 In late 2015 I interviewed at both Facebook and Google for a software engineering position.
 I received offers from both, and eventually decided to [take Facebook's one](/about).
 In the months leading up to the interviews I prepared *a lot*.
 In this post I'd like to share how I think one should prepare for such an interview and give some tips.